Analysis of Smartphone Addiction With Anxiety in School-Aged Children

 Downloads

-Methods: This study use a cross-sectional design.
-The sampling method was simple random sampling and 154 students from Pawyatan Daha elementary school, Kediri, East Java comprised the sample.
-Data collection was carried out in November to December 2022.
-In this study, the independent variable was smartphone addiction as measured by the smartphone addiction risk children questionnaire (SARCQ), and the dependent variable was anxiety as measured by the revised child anxiety and depression scale (RCADS).
-Data analysis was using the spearman rho test with α=0.05.
+Methods: This study utilized a cross-sectional design with a simple random sampling method involving 154 students from Pawyatan Daha Elementary School in Kediri, East Java.
+Data collection occurred from November to December 2022.
+The independent variable in this research was smartphone addiction, assessed using the Smartphone Addiction Risk Children Questionnaire (SARCQ).
+In contrast, the dependent variable was anxiety, measured by the Revised Child Anxiety and Depression Scale (RCADS).
+Data analysis was conducted using Spearman's rho test with a significance level of α = 0.05.

 Most read articles by the same author(s)